How We Work

 It depends.
 We will discuss billing options on your initial call and very often there will be other points you need to consider that you will not have envisaged if you initially ask us for a quote.

-For certain matters we can agree a fixed fee (usually starting at £500), which means that no matter how long it takes us to complete the work, you only pay one fee.
-This can be appealing to entrepreneurs and startups on a tight budget.
-Other matters are more appropriately billed on a time incurred basis, in which case we will give you an estimate up-front, and we will do our best to meet such estimate.
+For many matters we can agree a fixed fee (usually starting at £500), which means that no matter how long it takes us to complete the work, you only pay one fee.
+We’ll always try and be flexible in order to meet a client’s budget.
+Where it is difficult to determine the extent of our involvement at the outset, we will often adopt a hybrid method of charging whereby we agree a fixed fee for initial work we can define and then any additional assistance after this will either be billed on a time incurred basis or we will agree another fixed fee if such further work can be easily determined.
 Sometimes we can also offer you a reduced hourly rate.
 Regardless of the arrangement, our goal is to make sure you are happy, prepared to recommend us to others and that there are no end-of-the-month surprises regarding invoices.